vSAN Max Design and Operational Guidance

 Use the vSAN ReadyNode Sizer™ to meet capacity requirements.

 Much like vSAN HCI cluster sizing, vSAN Max will provide and advertise its capacity in raw form, where the total capacity advertised by a cluster is the aggregate total of all the storage devices claimed by vSAN ESA.
 Since different levels of resilience can be applied using storage policies, this means that the amount of data consumed on the datastore will be based on the storage policy, and other overheads.
 For example, a 100GB virtual disk with an assigned storage policy of FTT=2 using RAID-6 will consume about 150GB of raw capacity in the cluster.
 Since we recommend FTT=2 using RAID-6 for all vSAN Max clusters, the resilience overheads should be easier to estimate since this aspect of the data overheads remains consistent.
-See the posts “Demystifying Capacity Reporting in vSAN” and “Capacity Overheads for the ESA in vSAN 8” for more information.
+See the posts “Demystifying Capacity Reporting in vSAN” and “Capacity Overheads for the ESA in vSAN 8” and "Improved Capacity Reporting in VMware Cloud Foundation 5.1 and vSAN 8 U2" for more information.

-Note that a vSAN Max cluster is intended for processing and storing data, not running guest VM workloads, which is enforced by the End User License Agreement (EULA).
-There may be system instantiated VMs like vSphere Cluster Services (vCLS) VMs and agent VMs used to power protocol service containers for vSAN File Services, but the intention of vSAN Max serve exclusively as a storage cluster.
-If one would like to run guest VM workloads while providing storage to another vSAN cluster, one can use a vSAN HCI cross-cluster capacity sharing feature.
+Note that a vSAN Max cluster is primarily intended for processing and storing data.
+There may be system instantiated VMs like vSphere Cluster Services (vCLS) VMs and agent VMs used to power protocol service containers for vSAN File Services.
+There is no software restrictions that prevents VM instances from running on a vSAN Max cluster, but vSAN Max is specifically tuned for the task of processing and storing data.
+Running a large number of VM instances on vSAN Max may conflict with your design goals.
+If one would like to run guest VM workloads while providing storage to another vSAN cluster, one can use a vSAN HCI with datastore sharing.

 Design the vSAN Max cluster with the intention of resource symmetry across hosts in the vSAN Max cluster.

-While vSAN HCI and vSAN Max clusters can accommodate for asymmetry host configurations, the best cluster designs should strive for uniformity of all resources, including CPU, memory, network, and storage capacity across each host that comprises the vSAN Max cluster.
+While vSAN HCI and vSAN Max clusters can accommodate for asymmetry host configurations, the best cluster designs should strive for uniformity of all resources, including CPU, memory, network, and storage capacity across each host that comprises the vSAN Max cluster. vSAN Max clusters should strive for consistent hardware resources across the cluster.
+Mixing ReadyNode Profiles certified for vSAN Max in the same cluster is not advised, or supported.
 See the post, “Asymmetrical vSAN Clusters – What is Allowed, and What is Smart” for more information.

 Cluster Design and Sizing